Why Canonical Tags Matter More in AI Search

 Step 3: Set Up 301 Redirects

-For pages you’ve decided to consolidate, configure 301 redirects at the server level (e.g., redirect example.com/page?session=123 to example.com/page).
+• For pages you have decided to consolidate, configure 301 redirects at the server level.

 Step 4: Apply noindex Directives

-After implementation, verify that your changes have been correctly interpreted by search engines.
+After implementation, verify that search engines have interpreted your changes correctly.

 Step 1: Request Re-crawling

-In GSC, use the URL Inspection tool to request re-indexing for your most important updated pages.
+In Google Search Console, use the URL Inspection tool to request re-indexing for your most important updated pages.
+Submit changed URLs through IndexNow to accelerate re-crawling in Bing and Yandex, which can cut processing time from weeks to days.

 Step 2: Run a Validation Crawl

-After one to two weeks, re-crawl your site with Screaming Frog.
-Check for canonicalization errors: no pages with multiple canonical tags, no canonicals pointing to 404 pages, and no circular canonical chains.
+After one to two weeks, re-crawl your site using a website crawling tool.
+Check for canonicalization errors: no pages with multiple canonical tags, no canonicals pointing to 404 pages, no circular canonical chains, and no canonicals targeting pages blocked by robots.txt or tagged with noindex.

 Step 3: Monitor AI Search Results